alisharifi2000/CS-SBU-DataMining-Msc-project-2021/SayehSobhani-99422102/project3/read3.md

-codes and report for the 3rd assignment first part, will upload the rest after finishing the results and reports
+codes and report for the 3rd assignment, will upload the rest after finishing the results and reports